Brunoa94/portfolio_framna/README.md

 ### Prisma Setup

+A database is provided in the .env file sent by email.
+It is recommended to use that database considering that it is populated with some of my personal projects and also contains an admin to log in.

-A database is provided in the .env but if you aim to create a new one follow the steps provided in https://www.prisma.io/docs/accelerate/getting-started
+If you aim to create a new database with Prisma integrated, follow the steps provided in https://www.prisma.io/docs/accelerate/getting-started

-### FRONTEND CONFIGURATION
+### FRONTEND CONFIGURATION (In case of don't use the provided .env)

 1. Generate a Next Auth secret `openssl rand -base64 32`
 2. Copy the string and paste it in `NEXTAUTH_SECRET`